!!! Please note NEW PHONE numbers as of April 1, 2021 !!!

 - You must meet the income guidelines below:

-- Call (925) 674-7214 to get an application.
-In order for us to serve you better, please speak slowly and clearly, spelling your name and street name when requesting an application.
-You can also stop by our office to pick up an application at 30 Muir Road, Martinez, CA 94553.
+- Call (925) 655-2714 to get an application.
+For us to serve you better, please speak slowly and clearly, spelling your name and street name when requesting an application.
+Please indicate if you are an owner or renter.

 - Download the application packet.
 After it is completed and signed, you can mail, fax or bring the application packet to our office.